kindkaktus/shell-tips/README.md

 `git diff HEAD@{1} filename`

-Diff ignoring whitespace:
+Diff between the current and the previous commit, ignoring whitespace:

-`git diff -w filename`
+` git diff -w HEAD^ HEAD`

 Revert local modifications to a file